Table of content

 5. Ignoring the Straddle

-When someone posts a straddle (usually 2x the big blind), the action shifts.
-UTG is now UTG+1.
-The straddler acts last preflop, not the Big Blind.
+When someone posts a straddle (usually 2x the big blind), the action shifts: UTG becomes UTG+1 and the straddler acts last preflop instead of the Big Blind.
 Every position is essentially one seat earlier than it was before the straddle.
+Most players don’t adjust their ranges at all, which turns a positional edge into a positional leak.

 Adjustment: treat straddled hands as if you’re one seat earlier.
 Tighten your UTG range when there’s a straddle behind you, because the straddler acts last preflop and you’re now opening into an extra active, position-aware opponent.